hannahnmcdonald/TeamBuilder/README.md

 ```
 node index.js
 ```
 After this command is run, you will be given a serious of questions to which you will answer and press enter.
-After all questions are answered, your README.md will be generated in the current directory.
+After all questions are answered, your team will be generated as a HTML page in the current directory.

 # Technologies 💻